tytydraco/yessleep/out/Special_Delivery_to_Dock_Door_18.md

 Occasionally a few stragglers would huddle to the back of the truck thinking they could avoid the human paste they were about to be.
 If that happened, the inside driver would radio the driver that went outside, and he would hit another button.
 When that button was hit, the entire back wall of the trailer would move forward pushing everything out into the unavoidable grinder.
 The bright side to this was that it didn’t take very long, it was just intense to sit through.

-When it was all done, I pushed the lever in the opposite direction and we were done with that month’s special delivery.
+When it was all done, I pushed the lever in the opposite direction, and we were done with that month’s special delivery.
 My managers were pale and silent as I rounded them up into my office to debrief.

 “We will start rotations next month starting with Chris.”
 I said sitting in my desk chair.